Database Views as Explanations for Relational Deep Learning: Instantiating the Framework for Selected SQL Fragments

 \begin{example} The example in \Cref{fig:column_perturbations} shows two column-wise permutation strategies.
 The attributes $A$ and $B$ are part of the explanation $E$, whereas $C$ and $F$ are not.
 Thus, we permute $C$ and $F$ to produce different $D'$.
 We can either apply the permutations to both attributes $C$ and $F$ jointly (left) or independently (right).
 Note that the latter completely breaks correlations between $C$ and $F$, possibly creating unnatural tuples in $D'$.
 In this example, we have $F = 2 \cdot C$ for all tuples in $D$.
 Joint permutation preserves this property in $D'$. \end{example}

-Formally, let $\attrs(E)$ be the set of attributes used in views of projection explanations $E$.
+Formally, let $\attrs(E)$ be the set of attributes used in a projection explanation $E$.
 Recall that $\attrs(E)$ includes all key attributes.
-Because explanation views must be respected by $\Delta$, we can only permute attributes not present in projection explanations.
-For each relation name $R \in \rels(\scs)$, let $\permatt(R)$ be the set of attributes in $\att(R)$ not in $\attrs(E)$, which are allowed to be permuted.
+Because explanation views must be respected by $\Delta$, we only permute attributes not in $\attrs(E)$.
+We define two permutation distributions that differ in how they handle correlations among non important attributes.
+The \emph{joint column-wise permutation distribution} $\Delta^{\mathsf{joint}}_{E}$ is the uniform distribution over all databases $D'$ where, for each relation in $D$, attributes $\notin \attrs(E)$ are permuted together by the same permutation. \rebuttal{}{This preserves correlations among unimportant attributes while destroying correlations between important and unimportant attributes, and between the target and unimportant attributes.} The \emph{independent column-wise permutation} distribution $\Delta^{\mathsf{ind}}_{E}$ is the uniform distribution over all databases $D'$ where each attribute $\notin \attrs(E)$ is permuted independently. \rebuttal{}{This additionally breaks correlations among unimportant attributes.}